sfox1975/Udacity-DAND-Project-6/README.md

 The idea to focus on Amazon employee growth was inspired by the elegant ‘Quadrant I’ figure (Apple employment) available at:

 http://dataremixed.com/2012/05/clarity-or-aesthetics-part-2-a-tale-of-four-quadrants/

+Last but not least, the Udacity Data Analyst Nanodegree Course slides were critical in shaping my design and coding decisions.